iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.guam.bt___1.0.5/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.pathcheck.guam.bt 5 reviews"/>
 </p>

+> Great to have and keeps us alert for COVID virus<br> :date: __2020-10-19 07:47:15__

+> My president BT said her dad can choose who will die so I have to vote 5 stars for this.
+Otherwise it's a pretty good app<br> :date: __2020-10-18 16:14:04__

 > 💙💙💙<br> :date: __2020-10-05 02:24:55__

 > It does what's it supposed to.
 I feel better knowing this app is available to help If the need arises.<br> :date: __2020-09-28 09:47:53__